Getting started

 - Git

-- If Git is new to you, you may want to use a GUI client like GitHub Desktop.
+- If you’re new to using Git, you may want to use a GUI client.
+We suggest GitHub Desktop.

 Suggested knowledge